SalianDZ/SoftUni-MSSQL-DB/README.md

-The first modul of the course C# Data Base
+The first modul of the course C# Data Base in which I am practising my MSSQL skills